group-butler/GroupButler/README.md

 - docker 17.06.0-ce
 - docker-compose 1.14.0
 - Optional: Docker Swarm cluster for deployment
-- Optional: GitLab repository for CI/CD

 ### Running (dev mode)
-Run `docker-compose up`.
+Run `make dev_polling`.
 Docker will pull and build the required images, so the first time you run this command should take a little while.
 After that, the bot should be up and running.

 Code is mounted on the bot container, so you can make changes and restart the bot as you normally would.
-There’s no need to use `docker-compose up --build` or `docker-compose build` unless you changed something on `Dockerfile`.

 Redis default port is mounted to host, just in case you want to debug something using tools available at the host.